MauricioLoya/test-code-stack/README.md

 3. Access the application in your browser using the URL `http://localhost:8080`.

-4. On the home page, a table will be displayed with users fetched from the GoRest API.
+4. On the main page `/users`, a table will be displayed with users fetched from the GoRest API.